Iago-Boardy/m-saas-e-commerce-florybal/README.md

 <h1 align="center" id="title">M-SaaS E-Commerce Florybal 🛍️</h1>

 <p id="description">A scalable and modern e-commerce platform for Florybal, designed to explore advanced functionalities using Next.js, Prisma, Stripe, and cloud-native technologies.
-This is the final project for the Information Technology (IT) course.</p>
+This is the final project for the Information Technology (IT) course.
+Last time we ran the project, everything was working fine.</p>

 <h2> How to Run it</h2>